jamieroche1987/Camberley-Karting/README.md

  1. Ensure all dependencies are listed within the requirements.txt file

- Within the terminal in Gitpod type `pip3 --local freeze > requirements.txt`, and a list with all requirements will be created to be read by Heroku.
+ Within the terminal in codeanywhere type `pip3 --local freeze > requirements.txt`, and a list with all requirements will be created to be read by Heroku.

  2. Setting up Heroku